-Section 7(1)-Would amend section 8(1) of the act by making failures by an agent to disclose his identity in the course of his political activities as required by the act a misdemeanor instead of a felony as under existing law.
-The category of felony would be reserved for offenses relating to the filing of the registration statement.
+Section 7(1) would amend section 8(1) of the act by making failures by an agent to disclose his identity in the course of his political activities as required by the act a misdemeanor instead of a felony as under existing law.
+It would also be only a misdemeanor for a person to continue to act as an agent 10 days after notification by the Attorney General that his registration statement was deficient.
+The lesser punishment would also apply when an agent was a party to a contract with his foreign principal when the fee was contingent on success of the agent's political activities.
+Willful violation of the remaining provisions of the act and the implementing regulations would continue to constitute a felony as under existing law.

-$Injunctive\ remedy$
+Injunctive remedy

-Section 7(2)-Would amend section 8 of the act by adding three new subsections.
+Section 7(2) would amend section 8 of the act by adding three new subsections.